 Detecting Memory Corruption in C and C++

 These kinds of memory corruption, as well as other common errors like string manipulation problems, improper initialization, and pointer errors, lead to crashes in production.
-With the increase in embedded software today in airplanes, cars, medical devices, and the growing IoT market, the consequences of buggy software have become more than just unhappy customers but can be life-threatening.
+With the increase in embedded software today in airplanes, cars, medical devices, and the growing IoT market, the consequences of buggy software have become more than unhappy customers.
+They can be life-threatening.

-Memory corruption errors like those are unpleasant, especially if well disguised.
-When they do manifest themselves, they can be deceptively difficult to reproduce and track down.
+Memory corruption errors are unpleasant, especially if well disguised.
+When they do manifest, they can be deceptively difficult to reproduce and track down.
 As an example of what can happen, consider the program shown below.

 This program concatenates the arguments given on the command line and prints the resulting string: